Beginners Guide to Peace - Finding Solid Footing

 As sole owners of our bodies, we are logically responsible for our own actions.
 Equally obvious, we each have a rational claim to the products of our labors and can make no claim to the products of others.

 In asserting ownership of our individual efforts, however, there are complications.
 Our productive endeavors require interaction with the world outside, both for a supply of raw materials and as a storehouse for our output.
 In extending beyond the boundaries of ourselves, we inevitably find ourselves at risk of conflict with each other.
-With regard to the spaces that previously separated us, the need to negotiate and reach agreements becomes vital.
+With regard to the spaces that previously separated us,

 Harmony and Balance